Georgia Civil War Heritage

 We are fast approaching the 150 year anniversary of the Civil War (sesquicentennial), and the state of Georgia is preparing to welcome tourists that wish to explore this rich part of Georgia’s history.
-GeorgiaTouristGuide.com cannot provide all of the information about the different Civil War venues, battlefields and trails.
-However, we have provided summary information about many sites and links to other websites that will help you plan a terrific Civil War travel itinerary.
+GeorgiaTouristGuide.com cannot provide all of the information about the vast number of Civil War historic sites in Georgia, but we have provided a nice overview of the different venues, Civil War battlefields and trails.
+We also have provided summary information with links to other websites that will help you plan a terrific Civil War travel itinerary.
+Come see where the Conferate troops gallantly defended Georgia soil against Sherman and his Union troops.
 As you plan your itinerary, you can find interesting places to stay, places to eat, and other things to do by using the resources on GeorgiaTouristGuide.com.
 Please note that in the SEARCH facility, a special “Civil War Related” topic has been added to make searching for Civil War information on our website very easy.

 Civil War Reenactment: Courtesy of the Georgia Department of Economic Development

 Civil War related sites are spread over most of the state of Georgia, but the majority are found along the two major campaign trails – the Atlanta Campaign and the March to the Sea Campaign.
 Work by volunteers around the state (with the help of local, state and federal funding) has begun on these two “Heritage Trails”, and four more trails will be developed in the near future.
-All along these trails, you can visit the major Civil War venues; however, other topics are addressed and interpreted.
+All along these trails, you can visit the major Civil War battlefields and venues; however, other topics are addressed and interpreted.
 The roles of women, African-Americans, hospitals, churches, and railroads are examples of the types of issues that are explained.
 There are interpretive markers that are “linked” by a route to national and state parks, museums, and other Civil War heritage attractions.
 The information provided to the tourists has been developed by scholars and historians, and all of the trail markers provide maps, photographs and/or Civil War era drawings, to help history “come alive.”
-The Georgia Civil War Heritage Trails website (GCWHT) provides a great overview for information about Civil War tourism and the individual Heritage Trails.

 Andersonville National Historic Site: Courtesy of the Georgia Department of Economic Development